Edmonton Public Schools: Challenge Program [K-9]

-Extensions Program [1-9]
+Extensions Program [1–9]

 This program is for children with advanced intellectual abilities.
 These students enjoy being challenged, grasp new ideas easily, and perform far beyond their current grade level.

 Academic Delay Programs

-Literacy Program [4-9]
+Literacy Program [4–9]

 This program is for children for academic delays.
 This program focuses on literacy and numeracy.

-Strategies Program [4-9]
+Strategies Program [4–9]

 This program is for children who have diagnosed learning disabilities and a high cognitive ability.
 It focuses on assisting students who need extra help.

 Cognitive Disabilities Programs

-Opportunity Program [1-12]
+Opportunity Program [1–12]

 This program assists students with mild cognitive disabilities who experience significant academic and social challenges.
 Programming focuses on literacy, numeracy and skills necessary for responsible independent living and employment.

-Community Learning Skills Program [1-12]
+Community Learning Skills Program [1–12]

 This program assists students with moderate cognitive disabilities.
 Programming focuses on assisting students to gain the independent life skills necessary for supervised living and employment.

-Individual Support Program [1-12]
+Individual Support Program [1–12]

 This program assists students with severe to profound cognitive delays, including physical, sensory or behaviour disabilities.
 The program is designed to enhance quality of life for students and emphasizes functional life skills development.

 Behavior Programs

-Behavior and Learning Assistance Program [1-9]
+Connections Program [1–9]

 This program assists students with severe behaviour disabilities.
 Programming focuses on helping students make academic gains, learn socially acceptable behaviour and develop appropriate social skills in the classroom and community.

-Behavior Learning Assistance/Opportunity Program [1-9]
+Connections/Opportunity Program [1–9]

 This program assists students with both severe behaviour and mild cognitive disabilities.
 Programming focuses on helping students to learn behaviour control and the pro-social, literacy and numeracy skills necessary for independence in the community.

-Community Learning and Behaviour Skills Program [1-9]
+Community Learning and Behaviour Skills Program [1–9]

 This program assists students with both moderate cognitive and severe behaviour disabilities.
 Programming focuses on helping students manage with their social, emotional and academic challenges.

 Other District Centre Programs

-Interactions Program [1-12]
+Interactions Program [1–12]

 This program assists students who have been clinically diagnosed within the autism spectrum.
 Programming focuses on assisting students to gain socially appropriate communication and behaviour patterns in the classroom and community.

-Deaf and Hard Of Hearing Program [1-12]
+Deaf and Hard Of Hearing Program [1–12]

 This program assists students who have a moderate to profound hearing loss.
 Programming focuses on helping students gain communication skills and strategies necessary to complete school and access secondary education or employment.